Challenges and solutions: commissioning social care during COVID-19

-- Over 40 per cent of all care homes reported an outbreak up to 7 June 2020.
+- Around 40 per cent of all care homes reported an outbreak in the first four months of the pandemic.

-- Transmission has been accelerated by the congregate nature of homes, residents with COVID-19 moving in, lack of testing and lack of PPE.
+- Transmission was accelerated by the congregate nature of homes, residents with COVID-19 moving in, lack of testing and lack of PPE.

 - Lack of specialist healthcare going in to care homes has resulted in people suffering a range of health complications – not just COVID-19.

-- Providers face rising costs of more than 30 per cent higher than usual.
-This is largely due to PPE inflated costs, sick pay and backfilling with more expensive agency staff.
+- Providers faced rising costs of more than 30 per cent higher than usual - largely due to PPE inflated costs, sick pay, retaining higher staffing ratios and backfilling with more expensive agency staff.

 - Residents – many of whom have dementia – experienced distress, confined to their rooms with no outside visitors.

 - Poor or rushed assessments made it hard for staff to understand the needs of new residents.

 Impact on community support settings Open

 Community-based services have also faced issues with staff sickness, absence, costs, PPE and loss of business.
 The lack of regular testing for people receiving social care, home care workers, unpaid carers and personal assistants will have accelerated transmission across a range of settings.

 This under-estimated the challenges individuals were facing with access to and inflated costs of PPE, workers being off, contractual issues, the difficulty and cost of back-up support and contingency planning, let alone the isolation and fear that people experienced.

 Shared Lives carers experienced varied responses from local authorities.
 Some council-run schemes saw co-ordinators redeployed leaving households with limited support.
-Shared Lives schemes were missed from early government guidance so had inconsistent messages and shared lives carers were not initially recognised as keyworkers.
+Shared Lives schemes were missed from early government guidance so had inconsistent messages, and Shared Lives carers were not initially recognised as keyworkers.
 Some experienced difficulties accessing PPE (though some local authorities provided this).
 Households locking down together faced extra costs and added pressures when other usually essential supports were not available.